wtsi-hgi/sgeQC/README.md

 <a id="pqc-report"></a>
 ### Report
-This creates a html report concatenating all the results including figures and tables
+This creates a html report concatenating all the results including figures and tables.
+Please make sure you have generated all the figures and tables, otherwise the report may be incomplete.
 ```R
 create_qc_reports("/path/to/sample/sheet", "plasmid", "/path/to/qc/outdir")
 ```